devblac/devblac.github.io/content/post/building-a-gym-tracker-with-spec-coding.md

 ---

 ## Reflections

 - Gym alone?
 Boring.
 - Gym with my nephew?
 Life-changing.
 - Coding alone?
 Fine.
 - Coding with spec coding workflows?
-Amplified.
+Next level.

 Collaboration is the superpower — in the gym and in the IDE.